The 7 Best Neck Stretchers for Neck Pain in 2026 (Tested by Type)

 1. ComfortTrac Cervical Traction

-The ComforTrac posture pump is a durable and sturdy neck traction device, easy to use, and comfortable, and many users report immediate results after using it.
+The ComforTrac posture pump is a durable and sturdy neck traction device that is easy to use and comfortable, and many users report immediate results after using it.

 This top-of-the-line cervical traction kit supplies up to 50 pounds of force and has an adjustable incline angle of 10, 15, or 20 degrees.